pleaobraga/react-scaffold/README.md

 ## Installing dependencies

-To start the project use this command in your terminal
+To start the project use this command to install all depedencies
 ```
 npm i
 ```

-in your terminal to install all dependencies

 ## Starting the project

-To start the project use this command in your terminal
+To start the project use this command in your terminal and wait for a few seconds and the project will open a new tab in your browser automatically

 ```
 npm start
 ```

-wait for a few seconds and the project will open a new tab in your browser automatically

 ### Changing default port